R4ptX/CTF-Writeups/MetaCTF/Forensics/Till Delete Do Us Part/README.md

 ---
 In this challenge, we are tasked to download a corrupted iso partition file and try and recover the data that is lost.

-__Step 1: download a notable data recovery software to try and repair the corrupted file.__
+__Step 1: Download a notable data recovery software to try and repair the corrupted file.__
-For this challenge in particular, EaseUS Data Recovery was used.
+For this challenge in particular, DMDE (Disk Editor and Data Recovery Software) was used.
+__Step 2: Open the usb file on DMDE.__
+If you do the recovery correctly, there should be a new img file that appears that's called usb.1.
+You click this file aswell and it should open up to this structure: